 Diabetes Care Concentration

-The diabetes care concentration consists of a series of courses that focus on advanced preparation in the subspecialty of diabetes care practice and management.
-It is designed for students in their final year of study.
+The Diabetes Care concentration consists of a series of courses that focus on advanced preparation in the sub-specialty of diabetes care practice and management.
+It is designed for current MSN students in their final year of study.

 Students are required to complete a series of didactic courses and a clinical practice course, which includes comprehensive management of diabetes patients.

 The concentration is open to students in the Adult/Gerontology Acute Care Nurse Practitioner, Adult/Gerontology Primary Care Nurse Practitioner, Family Nurse Practitioner, Midwifery/Women’s Health Nurse Practitioner, Pediatric Nurse Practitioner- Primary Care and Pediatric Nurse Practitioner-Acute Care specialties.
 The concentration is designed to prepare specialists in these fields for practice in diabetes care and management.

 All students in the concentration enroll in Advanced Concepts and Principles of Diabetes Care (NURS 6100), and Clinical Practice in Diabetes Care and Management (NURS 6110 and NURS 6111), which require four hours per week of clinical practice.
 The coursework encompasses diabetes care, its complications across the lifespan and includes the pathophysiology and management of type 1 diabetes, type 2 diabetes, monogenic forms of diabetes and gestational diabetes.

 Elizabeth Ann Doyle, DNP, APRN, PNP-BC, BC-ADM, CDE